Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 42 (GI) x 34 (grams of carbs) divided by 100 = 14.3 GL (intermediate = 11-19)

 Black rice will not cause blood sugar to spike and will, therefore, not induce insulin overshoot.
 It has a fair amount of fiber and a lot of resistant starch to feed the GMB.
 Black rice is a slow carb (low GI) with an intermediate GL.
 It raises blood sugar gradually for a prolonged period of time, making it particularly good for long-term energy.
 Experts who advocate for only low GL foods, such as those who promote a keto diet, would exclude black rice but it is an extremely healthy food and a staple of the HD.
-Importantly, as with beans, it lends itself to being mixed with other healthy foods as part of a well-balanced diet (I refer to this as a foundational element of the HD) as we will see later.
+Importantly, as with beans, it lends itself to being mixed with other healthy foods as part of a well-balanced meal (I refer to this as a foundational element of the HD) as we will see later.

 80 (GI) x 35 (grams of carbs) divided by 100 = 25 (high = 20 or more)